bonitasoft/bonita-doc/md/profile-list-portal.md

        Create the mapping with the organization entities, and if needed, create a Portal navigation.

 ::: info
-Starting with Bonita 2021.1, because Bonita Portal is deprecated, we strongly encourage to create applications instead of Custom Profiles for Bonita Portal.
+Starting with Bonita 2021.1, because Bonita Portal is deprecated, we strongly encourage to create applications instead of Custom Profiles with navigation for Bonita Portal.
 :::

 ## Delete a profile